 Service is usually a straightforward process in most cases.
 However, in some circumstances, service can get complicated if the respondent’s whereabouts are unknown or the respondent knowingly dodges service.
 This can also create significant delays in the case as the case cannot effectively proceed without the other’s party’s participation and/or knowledge.

-If personal service on the respondent cannot be effected, a Court will need to make order for personal service to be dispensed with and for service to be affected through an alternate form.
+If personal service on the respondent cannot be affected, a Court will need to make an order for personal service to be dispensed with and for service to be effected through an alternate form.

 This complicates the service process even further.
 If you are not aware of the respondent’s whereabouts then you will first be required to carry out a number of investigations to locate the respondent.
 There are numerous possible investigations, and what might be appropriate will depend on the circumstances of your case.